minahkim-dspp/Portfolio/README.md

 This repository includes my final projects in class and the problem sets.

 ### Predicting the Rice Yield of Sub-Saharan African Farmers Using the Performance Indicators for Sustainable Farming
 A final project for Data Science II (Spring 2023).
 This class covers supervised machine learning techniques.
 The final jupyter notebook file and the white paper are under `predicting_grain_yield_sustainable_farming_pi` folder.
-For a short summary, please check my [blog post](https://minahkim.georgetown.domains/elementor-547/)
+For a short summary, please check my [blog post](https://minahkim.georgetown.domains/elementor-547/).

+### Does Humanitarian Aid in Education Increase Government Spending in Education in Low/Lower Income Countries?
+A final project for Accelerated Statistics for Public Policy (Fall 2022).
+This class went over basic concept of statistics and regression. **I later took classes that studied RCT, RD, Difference-in-difference, and Instrumental Variables**.
+If you want to know more about my later coursework, please let me know.
+Since it was a group project, the `humanitarian_aid_gov_spending` only included a presentation that I generated for our group.
+For a short summary, please check my [blog post](https://minahkim.georgetown.domains/321-2/).

 ### Python problem set / R problem set / Data visualization